- View the glossary in Spanish

 - Complete application forms

-CACs can provide information but cannot tell consumers which health plan to choose.
+CACs can provide information about various health plans but cannot tell you which health plan to choose.
 Their services are free.
-(See Marketplace)
+(See Enrollment Assister, Marketplace)

 Consumer Assistance Program (CAP): The programs in some states that help with problems or questions about health insurance.
 They can help you learn about your rights and file a complaint or appeal with your health plan.
 (See Appeal)